Skip to content

 The placement group of the instance.

-The placement block supports the following:
+The placement block has the following structure:

 • affinity - (Optional) The affinity setting for an instance on a dedicated host.
-The parameter could be set to host only if tenancy is host.

 • availability_zone - (Optional) The availability zone for the instance.